 Some people prefer betting on NHL futures rather than daily single game matchups.
 The most common types of markets for this betting type are the awards winners.
 Below we’ve broken down some of the major trophies and how the Leafs are faring in those races.

-- Hart Trophy: The NHL’s MVP trophy, Toronto’s Auston Matthews took home the award last season, the first time a Leafs player has done so since 1955.
-This season Matthews hasn’t been quite so dominant, and he’s dropped out of the top 12 in terms of odds after starting with the second highest probability at the beginning of the season.
+• Hart Trophy: The NHL’s MVP trophy, Toronto’s Auston Matthews took home the award last season, the first time a Leafs player has done so since 1955.

-- Vezina Trophy: This award is handed out to the league’s top goalie every year.
-This season, the Leafs odds for winning are pretty slim, as they’ve split time between the pipes pretty evenly between Ilya Samsonov and Matt Murray.
-Neither are in the top 10 in terms of odds of winning.
+• Vezina Trophy: This award is handed out to the league’s top goalie every year.
+Last season, the Leafs odds for winning were pretty slim, as they split time between the pipes pretty evenly between Ilya Samsonov and Matt Murray.
+Neither were in the top 10 in terms of odds of winning.

-- President’s Trophy: One of the team awards, this one is also based on stats, as it is awarded to the team who racks up the most regular season points.
-The Leafs odds are third-best at this point in the season, but they’re still a long shot compared to the league-leading Bruins, who should run away with this one barring a collapse.
+• President’s Trophy: One of the team awards, this one is also based on stats.
+The President’s Trophy is awarded to the team who racks up the most regular season points.

-- Stanley Cup Odds: The Leafs should have no problem making it into the playoffs, but can they get the monkey off their back that’s been perched there over the last six straight first-round exits for the team?
-At the time of this writing they’re considered one of the favorites, sitting with the fourth shortest (lowest) odds to win it all at +850.
+• Stanley Cup Odds: The Leafs had no problem making it into the playoffs.
+They finally got the monkey off their back that was perched there over the last six straight first-round exits for the team.

-- President’s Trophy: The Leafs will have a hard time making up the amount of ground they need on the Bruins to finish as the top overall seed in the NHL, but they do currently sit in third with +1300 odds to finish with the most points.
+• President’s Trophy: The Leafs did not make up the amount of groundthey needed to take the top overall seed in the NHL from the Bruins.
+They sat third at one point with +1300 odds to finish with themost points.

-- Playoff Berth: There’s really nothing to gain by betting on this market for at this point in the season because the Leafs odds are ridiculously huge, sitting at -20,000 as of this writing.
+• Playoff Berth: he Leafs made the playoffs.
+At one point, the Leafs odds to make the playoffs were at -20,000, so there was really nothing to gain by betting on this market at the time.
 That means you’d have to bet $20,000 just to make a hundred bucks.
 If you want to know what value is, it’s the exact opposite of a bet like that.

 Maple Leafs Betting Strategy